00mjk/dotfiles-20/README.md

 Only for Ubuntu / Debian, and only the versions supported by the Node.js apt repositories.

-1. Install git if not already used to clone the repo.
+1. Make sure `git` is already installed.
 1. Golang: `./scripts/golang`.
 It will remove the current `go` runtime if present.
 Run it before `./scripts/setup` if you want to have vim-go support correctly set up.